Child Custody Law in Australia

 When making any parenting orders the court must consider that the child should not be exposed to violence.
 It is mentioned in the Act section 61DA (2-14).
 According to section 60CF, the child’s best interest is the priority to protect the child from the violence of any of the parents.
-Any person can also report about such violence to the court.
+Any person can also report such violence to the court.
 The person does not need to be a part of the family.

 The court tries to give an order which is in the best interest of the child.
 It can also change decisions depending on the situation.
 This order includes the sole parenting responsibility.
-Which states that one parent has full decision power about the children.
+Which states that one parent has full decision power over the children.
 The major effect of this order is that the responsible parent does not need to consult the other parent in making any decisions about the children.

-If the children are at threat in the presence of the other parent the responsible parent can apply for vary the parenting order appropriately to the court.
+If the children are at threat in the presence of the other parent the responsible parent can apply to vary the parenting order appropriately to the court.
 This can be applied even after the initial parenting order is declared.

-If a parent needs to apply for sole parenting or sole custody, he or she will give a complete report to the court which will contain all the matters relevant about the irresponsible behaviour of the other parent.
+If a parent needs to apply for sole parenting or sole custody, he or she will give a complete report to the court which will contain all the matters relevant to the irresponsible behavior of the other parent.
 It can include the police reports or the statements of different witnesses.
 Any evidence that shared parenting can create more problems for the child or children.
 The health of the parent either physically or mentally is also an important factor.